-CCP/TR Status: The Australian Securities Exchange (ASX) has announced that it will offer papers on the implementation of the G20 OTC derivatives commitments.
+CCP/TR Status: The Australian Securities Exchange (ASX) offers clearing services for OTC interest papers on the implementation of the G20 OTC derivatives commitments.

-NZD IRS, OIS and FRAs.
 It also offers client clearing.

 The Council of Financial Regulators (comprising RBA, APRA, ASIC and the Treasury) as well as the individual agencies have released various consultation